trifork/TriforkSwiftExtensions/README.md

 - **UIApplication:**
   - Open Apple Maps or Google Maps with an address.
   - Open URLs safe by asking if is can open the URL first.
+  - Recursive search for the top most view controller.
 - **UIDevice:**
   - Get device model name.
 - **UIEdgeInsets:**